farteryhr/labs/README.md

 ## bejeweled.c

-how many fields **exactly** are there are stable in the game [Bejeweled](http://www.bejeweled.com/) (or its ancestor, [shariki](https://en.wikipedia.org/wiki/Shariki))?
+count how many stable fields/boards **exactly/precisely** are there are in the game [Bejeweled](http://www.bejeweled.com/) (or its ancestor, [shariki](https://en.wikipedia.org/wiki/Shariki))?

-8×8, 7 colors, stable means no 3 gems of the same color in a row/column.
+8×8, 7 colors, stable means no 3 gems of the same color in a row/column (regardless of no-more-moves or has-valid-move).

 the answer given is 203601887802130611210536633992503090012487776690503574 which matches the number estimated by generating random fields.